-What you will do on 3 Day Video Production Course?
+What you will do on the 3 Day Video Production Course.

 Learners on this course will gain knowledge and experience by working on a live “hands-on” intensive project over 3 days.
 You will shoot a promotional advert for a local community group or organisation that will be put on to Youtube.
 The tutor will support learners throughout and all equipment will be provided.

 Anyone interested in learning about film and video production who wants to take a daytime course.
 We also run a longer (double the hours), more in depth, beginners evening course called Shooting Video, and also run a taster weekend course Introduction to Digital Video.
 The course is subsidised by Oxfordshire Skills and Learning Service.

 Zoe Broughton is an award-winning filmmaker with twenty years experience of covering direct action and filming for charity groups.
 She has won The British Environmental Media Award ‘Scoop of the Year’, the International Brigitte Bardot Genesis Award in Hollywood and the EarthVision Environmental Film and Video Competition in Santa Cruz.

 She has worked on films that have been used to allow Young Carers to voice their needs, educate people on HIV/AIDS, and to build community cohesion in a disadvantaged area.
 She has also worked in the mainstream media such as a camerawoman for the BBC and for Reuters Business News.

 £125 Discount for NUS Students people on following means-tested benefits, proof required: ESA (income related); Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.

 All Film Oxford Courses are subsidised by Oxfordshire Skills and Learning Service